customerio/customerio-android/README.md

 }
 ```

-### Available Artifiacts
+### Available SDKs

-2. Here are the list of available dependencies that you can install.
+2. Here are the list of available SDKs that you can install.
 You can find more details on both in the later sections.

 ```groovy
 implementation 'io.customer.android:tracking:<version-here>'